KTMB Staff

 Stephanie has 20 years of experience in finance and management and started volunteering with KTMB over a decade ago.
 She has a bachelor's degree in Speech Communications with a minor in Business Administration from UNR.
 Stephanie has lived in the Truckee Meadows most of her life and has a deep appreciation and respect for nature and her community.
 She loves to spend time with her husband, two boys, and extended family; read; travel whenever she can; bake; and be outdoors.

-Scout Kirby Youth Education Program Manager
+Sustainability Education Program Manager

 Originally from Vegas, Amanda came to Reno to get her bachelor's in Wildlife Ecology and Conservation from UNR.
 She has always had a passion for community service, completing three AmeriCorps terms, one at Urban Roots and two at the Nevada Department of Wildlife.
 In 2021 she received the Governor's Point of Light award from Nevada Volunteers for her program development at NDOW.
 She is now responsible for planning and coordinating KTMB's established volunteer programs, as well as maintaining and growing connections with our volunteers and community partners.
 In her free time she can be found birdwatching, reading, or playing dungeons and dragons with her friends.

-Lindsey Panton Sensory Garden Curator (part-time)
+Sensory Garden Curator (Part-time)

 Lindsey learned to love nature in her father’s garden in Scotland.
 She studied biology at the universities of Glasgow and Edinburgh and has experience in academic research and college teaching.
 Lindsey's family moved to Reno in 2003 and she joined KTMB in 2014 as an Americorps member.
 As a lifelong volunteer, she enjoys the opportunity to help Nevadans become more engaged with their community and learn about their local environment.
 She loves flower gardening, and her favorite projects are maintaining the Sensory Garden with the help of volunteers, and designing improvements for it.
 The Sensory Garden is her happy place.